-Landing in highly populated areas, like large cities and military bases, will usually see you surrounded by other players.
+Landing in highly populated areas, like large cities and military bases, will usually mean other players will surround you.
 If you want a better chance at surviving early on, find smaller towns or cabins throughout the maps to slowly gear yourself and then move into the circle as the game moves on.

 Familiarize yourself with weapons

-PUBG has a lot of different weapons, and while some are certainly better than others, it will mostly come down to preference.
-In the early game, a submachine gun will help you out in smaller cities, but you’ll want a sniper rifle and assault rifle for later engagements.
+PUBG has many different weapons, and while some are certainly better than others, it will mostly come down to preference.
+A submachine gun will help you out in smaller cities in the early game, but you’ll want a sniper rifle and assault rifle for later engagements.

 Play the circles

 A solid strategy is to slowly play the outside rim of the circle as it closes.
-If you do this, you can avoid engagements from long range, but also gate-keep and pick off foes who are trying to get into the safe zone.
-This is a good way to grab their loot and gear yourself up for the fights as time moves on.
+If you do this, you can avoid engagements from long range and gate-keep and pick off foes who are trying to get into the safe zone.

 Patience is key

 You’ll often find yourself with an itchy trigger finger, but the fight might not be worth it.
-Measure your surroundings, check your gear, and see if you’re ready for a fight before you go weapons hot and alert the immediate area of your presence.
+Measure your surroundings, check your gear, and see if you’re ready for a fight before you go guns blazing and alert the immediate area of your presence.
 Pulling the trigger too soon could end up in your death.